NUITEQ Snowflake (web edition)

 The modal lets you enter a name and a short description for the list.
 Once you are done, tap the "CREATE LIST" button to create the list.
 If you wish to abort the list creation, tap the "CANCEL" button.

-You can add lessons to the list from the lessons grid on the "MY LESSONS" page.
+You can add lesson activities to the list from the lessons activities grid on the "MY LESSONS" page.
 Click on the kebab menu to open up the drop up.

 You can create a new list from this pop-up by clicking "+ Create a new list".